 In 2009, with this pro ERA majority in the House and Senate, the time was right to push for an equal rights amendment to be placed on the ballot in 2010 and added to the Minnesota Constitution.
 So the Minnesota Constitutional Amendment for Equality Coalition (or MN CAFE Coalition for short) was pulled together by Kathleen Murphy.
 The campaign kicked off on August 26, Women's Equality Day, at Fabulous Fern's in Saint Paul, with Senator Mark Dayton as the honored guest to speak to it's importance and continued need.

 In 2010, a small group of CAFE members including Amy Kenzie, Beth Johnson, Kriss Hakala, Gordy Gustafson, Barbara Peterson, and Murphy led a 10 city tour through northern and southern Minnesota to get the word out about the need for the constitutional amendment to protect from gender discrimination.
 Events were held in Bloomington, Duluth, Eveleth, Grand Rapids, Park Rapids, Detroit Lakes, Fergus Falls, Winona, Golden Valley, and Rochester, as well as having a strong presence that year at the Minnesota State Fair.

-In April 2010, an ERA bill was heard before the Senate Judiciary committee. (see testimony video clips HERE).
-However, the House, under the leadership of Rep. Joe Mullery, would not put it forward in committee.
-The thought from DFL leadership at the time, was that having an Equal Rights Amendment on the ballot would unknowingly influence who came out to vote.
+On April 14, 2010, the state ERA bill was heard before the Senate Judiciary committee. (see testimony video clips HERE).
+However, the House committee, under the chairmanship of Rep. Joe Mullery, would not put it forward in committee, and the response from DFL leadership at the time, was that having an Equal Rights Amendment on the ballot would unknowingly influence who came out to vote.